mooofin/CTFs/CTFs-main/pwn.college/linux-luminarium/Silly Shenanigans/writeup.md

 I solved this level by sniffing process arguments with `ps aux` and using the leaked credential to escalate.
 While inspecting running processes I noticed a root invocation of the automation script that included `--pass pw_24430` in its command line, which revealed Zardus's password in plain text.
 I used that password to switch to Zardus with `su zardus`, then ran `sudo cat /flag` to read the flag.
 The exercise demonstrates a real risk: passing secrets on the command line exposes them to any local user via `/proc` or `ps`, so sensitive data should be passed via stdin, protected files, or other secure channels and not as arguments.

+PSS(screenshot has a different pss because i did it again og terminal was messy and apparently pwn college uses nix to deploy ? )